pramodkumarpodila-source/E-Commerce-Data-Analysis-PostgreSQL-psycopg2-and-JupyterLab/README.md

 bash
 git clone https://github.com/pramodkumarpodila-source/E-Commerce-Data-Analysis-PostgreSQL-psycopg2-and-JupyterLab.git
 Install requirements:
-Python, Jupyter Notebook/Lab, Pandas, Matplotlib, Seaborn, Psycopg2, and PostgreSQL
+Python, Jupyter Notebook or Lab, Pandas, Matplotlib, Seaborn, Psycopg2, and PostgreSQL

 Download the Kaggle CSV files into your repo folder

-Open the notebook and run each cell
+Open and run the notebook:
+Open the file named

+text
+analysis.ipynb
+using Jupyter Notebook or Jupyter Lab.
-The notebook will prompt for your database info

-Running through the cells will create tables, import data, analyze results, and build all visualizations
+Run each cell in order.
+The notebook will prompt you for database info and walk you through creating tables, importing data, analyzing results, and building all visualizations step by step.

 Team
 Sai Pramod, Genny, Majid